5qw/StartAllBack/README.md

 <a href="https://github.com/5qw/StartAllBack/releases/latest/download/StartAllBackCleanup-CLEAN.ps1"> StartAllBackCleanup-CLEAN.ps1</a>   ➝  you will need to restart *explorer.exe* process manually. (if you feel more safe)

 ## Virus detection
 Detections because it removes registry keys.
-Use the .ps1 file if you feel more safe to use.
+Use the .ps1 file if you feel more safe to use. <br>
+Dont run anything you dont trust.
 <br>
 | Virustotal (.exe) | Virustotal (.ps1) | Hybrid-Analysis (.exe) |
 | -------- | -------- | -------- |